 After discussing daylight, it is also important to consider privacy as a balancing factor when thinking through windows, doors, and other openings.

 As lovely as large windows with outdoors views can sound to most of us, it is less appealing when it showcases your neighbor hanging out laundry, taking out the trash, or doing a U-turn in the driveway as you cook dinner.
 Privacy is a key consideration for ADU design.
-Depending on your use case and property layout, determining the right level of visual separation between the main home and the new unit will be crucial to ensuring your ADU fits your long term needs.
+Depending on your use case and property layout, determining the right level of visual separation between the main home and the new unit will be crucial to ensuring your ADU fits your long term needs

 At Cottage, we aim to strike the right balance between fully secluded and fully integrated with existing and neighboring structures.
 We take advantage of tips and tricks, such as sizing and locating windows, selecting their opening mechanisms, and choosing particular glazing types ranging from obscured frosted glass to fully transparent.
 These design development discussions also help ensure the design and ADU will stand the test of time: through changes in use cases, new tenants, and a potential future sale of property.